-The complete report is available for inspection at ADEQ, 1110 W. Washington, Phoenix, Arizona 85007, between the hours of 8:00 a.m. and 5:00 p.m.
-Electronic copies are available from ADEQ at dml@azdeq.gov.
-For more information, visit ADEQ's Source Water Assessment and Protection Unit website at www.azdeq.gov/environ/water/dw/swap.html.
+Further source water assessment documentation can be obtained by contacting or visiting ADEQ at 1110 W. Washington, Phoenix, Arizona 85007, between the hours of 8:00 a.m. and 5:00 p.m. or visit website at www.azdeq.gov/source-water-protection.